zain-95/CSPRBG/README.md

         - This will make another block of output

     * The seed needs to be as large as the block length.
 Pad with 0s if it is not

+    * Generate 100 binary streams of 1000 bits to test

 ########################## Python Requirements:##########################